FifthZoner/ReeBook/api reference.md

 #### GET /api/bookInstance/getAll

-- mush have a session
+- must have a session

 ## ↓